Taisu Zhang

-Taisu Zhang is a Chinese-American scholar of comparative law, legal history, private law theory, and Chinese law and politics.
+Taisu Zhang (born 1982) is a scholar of comparative law, legal history, private law theory, and Chinese law and politics.
 He is a professor of law at Yale Law School.

 Education

 Zhang holds a BA in history and mathematics (2005) and PhD in history (2014) from Yale University and a JD from Yale Law School (2008).

 Academic career

 Zhang is the author of two books, The Ideological Foundations of Qing Taxation: Belief Systems, Politics, and Institutions (Cambridge University Press, 2023), which won the 2024 Allan Sharlin Memorial Award from the Social Science History Association, and The Laws and Economics of Confucianism: Kinship and Property in Pre-Industrial China and England (Cambridge University Press, 2017), which won the 2018 Presidents Book Award from the Social Science History Association and the Gaddis Smith International Book Prize from the Macmillan Center at Yale University.

 Zhang is a co-editor of the Studies in Legal History book series at Cambridge University Press, the flagship series of the American Society for Legal History.
 He was an associate professor at Duke University School of Law between 2014 and 2016.
 He holds an honorary position as a Global Faculty member at the Peking University Law School.